avaids/avaids/README.md

 ## Contact

-To reach out to me, you have two options: either through the issues section of the selected repository or via [discord](discord://-/users/1098284697454395492).
+To reach out to me, you have two options: either through the issues section of the selected repository or via discord @ot6.

 Or feel free to reach out by email via support@flyhook.cc, **WARNING** Responses may take longer than discord responses would.